 2013 EOA Conference

-This year the Annual Conference, “Productivity and engagement: Sharing success through employee ownership” will explore employee ownership in Australia with reference to key international trends (the UK and US).
+The 2013 EOA Annual Conference, “Productivity and engagement: Sharing success through employee ownership” explored employee ownership in Australia with reference to key international trends (the UK and US).

-The focus is on looking at what is happening locally from the perspective of listed and SME companies, with the afternoon training programs on key issues for companies in Australia.
-Browse the Conference Program and Register Online today.
+It looked at what is happening locally from the perspective of listed and SME companies, with afternoon training programs on key issues for companies in Australia.
+Read the Conference Wrap-Up

 New EOA Report – April 2013